mui/material-ui/docs/src/pages/customization/themes.md

 {{"demo": "pages/customization/FontSizeTheme.js"}}

-### Dark/light theme

-You can make a theme dark by setting `type` to `dark`.

-{{"demo": "pages/customization/DarkTheme.js", "hideEditButton": true}}

-### The other variables
+### Other variables

-We have tried to normalize the implementation by adding many more variables: typography, breakpoints, transitions, etc. You can see below what the theme object looks like with the default values.
+In addition to the palette, dark and light types, and typography, the theme normalizes implementation by providing many more default values, such as breakpoints, shadows, transitions, etc.
-If you want to learn more, we suggesting having a look at [`material-ui/style/createMuiTheme.js`](https://github.com/mui-org/material-ui/blob/v1-beta/src/styles/createMuiTheme.js).

-{{"demo": "pages/customization/ThemeDefault.js", "hideEditButton": true}}
+You can check out the [default theme section](/customization/theme-default) to view the default theme in full.

-### Adding custom styles
+### Adding custom style

-When using our [styling solution](/customization/css-in-js) with your own components, you can also take advantage of the theme.
+When using Material-UI's [styling solution](/customization/css-in-js) with your own components, you can also take advantage of the theme.
 It can be convenient to add additional variables to the theme so you can use them everywhere.
 For instance: